MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios-multiscreen/hello-ios-multiscreen-deepdive.md

 reuse code and views.
 Let’s jump in and take a look at each of the three roles in more detail.

 > [!NOTE]
-> **Note**: The MVC pattern is loosely analogous to the structure of ASP.NET pages or WPF applications.
+> The MVC pattern is loosely analogous to the structure of ASP.NET pages or WPF applications.
 In these examples, the View is the component that is actually responsible for describing the UI and corresponds to the ASPX (HTML) page in ASP.NET or to XAML in a WPF application.
 The Controller is the component that is responsible for managing the View, which corresponds to the code-behind in ASP.NET or WPF.

 ### Model